ryounus-io/site/content/blog/how-redundancy-led-me-to-a-better-job/index.md

 ---
 title: How redundancy led me to a better job
-date: "2020-01-22T22:14:00.000Z"
+date: "2020-02-01T15:00:00.000Z"
-description: My journey through redundancy and finding a better job in the end
+description: My journey navigating through redundancy and finding a better job
 ---
-> Disclaimer: I fully understand that I am a privileged individual who has a university degree and multiple years of experience backing me, I understand that others who have been made redundant may have struggled more in getting another job, this post does not intend to make light of their struggles.
+> Disclaimer: I fully understand that I am a privileged individual who has a university degree and multiple years of experience backing me, I recognise that others who have been made redundant may have struggled a lot more in getting another job, this post does not intend to make light of their struggles.

 **TL;DR** I was made redundant towards the back end of last year, I did, fortunately, get given a brief warning beforehand and made the most of it by applying for multiple jobs that I had interests in.
 I managed to land the ideal next job and finally made the move towards the tech stack I always wanted to be a part of  🚀👨🏽‍💻